thombashi/pathvalidate/README.rst

 Summary
 -------

-pathvalidate is a python library to validate/sanitize a string such as filename/LTSV-label/variable-name/excel-sheet-name.
+A python library to validate/sanitize a string such as filename/LTSV-label/variable-name/excel-sheet-name.

 Feature
 -------